PaulKinlan/paul.kinlan.me/content/2015-09-22-be-instant-and-engaging-on-the-mobile-web.markdown

 {{% slide 82 "First Render < 1s..." %}}

 You need to focus on getting something on the screen in roughly 1 seconds.
-This won't be possible on 2g, but everything you do to optimise this first render time will help you vastly on all network types.
+This won't be possible on 2g, but everything you do to optimize this first render time will help you vastly on all network types.

 {{% /slide %}}

-{{% slide 83 "Example of optimising for first render" %}}
+{{% slide 83 "Example of optimizing for first render" %}}

-Using Progressing rednering you can get something on to the screen and visible to the user far more quickly than waiting for the entire page to load.
+Using Progressing rendering you can get something on to the screen and visible to the user far more quickly than waiting for the entire page to load.

 {{% /slide %}}